ComScore

 • Why I Love It: kid-friendly, vegetarian, gluten free

-These deli delicacies are easier to prepare at home than you think.
-And thanks to almond and coconut flours, they're totally Passover-friendly.
+Trust me: These deli delicacies are easier to prepare at home than you think.
+Thanks to a mix of almond and coconut flours, these confections are totally Passover-friendly.
 The kids' table will be thrilled.

 39. Salted Tahini Chickpea Blondies